rabbitmq/erlang-rpm/README.md

 The package currently targets Erlang/OTP release series `23.x` and `22.x`.
 Only 64-bit (x86-64) packages are provided.

-Legacy series such as `21.3.x`, `20.3.x`, and older are still produced but are not updated frequently by the upstream Erlang/OTP team and should be **considered unmaintained**.
+Older series such as `21.3.x` are not updated frequently by the upstream Erlang/OTP team and should be **considered unmaintained**.

 ### RabbitMQ Version Compatibility